 We attempt to manage the risk related to the volatility of commodity prices by utilizing forward grain purchase and forward ethanol, distillers grains and corn oil sale contracts as management deems appropriate.
 We attempt to match quantities of these sale contracts with an appropriate quantity of grain purchase contracts over a given period of time when we can obtain an adequate gross margin resulting from the contracts we have executed.
-However, the market for future ethanol sales contracts is not a mature market.
-Consequently, we generally execute fixed price contracts for no more than two months into the future at any given time and we may lock in our corn or ethanol price without having a corresponding locked in ethanol or corn price for short durations of time.
-As a result of the relatively short period of time our contracts cover, we generally cannot predict the future movements in the crush spread for more than two months; thus, we are unable to predict the likelihood or amounts of future income or loss from the operations of our ethanol facilities.
+However, the market for future ethanol sales contracts generally lags the spot market with respect to ethanol price.
+Consequently, we generally execute fixed price contracts for no more than four months into the future at any given time and we may lock in our corn or ethanol price without having a corresponding locked in ethanol or corn price for short durations of time.
+As a result of the relatively short period of time our contracts cover, we generally cannot predict the future movements in the crush spread for more than four months; thus, we are unable to predict the likelihood or amounts of future income or loss from the operations of our ethanol facilities.
 We utilize derivative financial instruments, primarily exchange traded commodity future contracts, in conjunction with certain of our grain procurement activities.